Bukk94/CoubDownloader/README.md

 Tool will automatically skip URL gathering if URL list already exists and skips all already downloaded coubs (if name matches).

+### Downloading own list of URLs
 You can also choose to download your own list by inserting it into proper structure.
-Filename must be `url_list.txt` and URLs must be separated by new-lines.
+Create a folder called `Coubs-info` inside the folder where `CoubDownloader.exe` is.
+Inside that, create another folder, call it whatever you want.
+And inside that, create file `url_list.txt` with URLs to download.
+URLs must be separated by new-lines.

+Final structure should look like this: `CoubDownloader\Coubs-info\mylist\url_list.txt`.
 When running the downloader,  during input insert nothing (just hit enter to continue).

 ## Requirements
 * ffmpeg